 Once widespread across the Delmarva and coastal areas, the Atlantic white cedar tree is now uncommon, due to over-harvesting by European settlers who used the prized wood to construct homes and boats.
 Luckily, pockets of Atlantic white cedar forests remain, including at our Middleford North Preserve.
 The Hessel’s hairstreaks spend nearly their whole life among the upper branches of the cedars, so sightings of them are a rare and treasured.

 Clyde has many reasons for volunteering for TNC, and he remains motivated by reflecting on the positive long-term impact that he, and other volunteers, have had on the land and wildlife.
 Those volunteer efforts include thousands of trees planted across Sussex County—from Milford Neck to Middleford North.
 Many oak trees at Middleford North were hand planted as acorns by Clyde and his brother.
 He also played a big role in the Habitat Restoration and Enhancement Program activities at the Edward H. McCabe Preserve.

 “From protecting sensitive lands to TNC’s reforestation programs, it makes me feel very good to be a small link in such a successful chain,” Clyde observed.
 “I would highly recommend volunteering a day to nature.
 It has certainly inspired me.”

-Subscribe to Nature News, our monthly e-newsletter.
-Get the latest news and updates about our conservation efforts both here in Delaware and around the world, delivered straight to your inbox.
+Gain experience, skills and a sense of accomplishment by volunteering with The Nature Conservancy in Delaware—and subscribe to Nature News, our monthly e-newsletter.
+Get the latest news and updates about our conservation efforts locally and around the world, delivered straight to your inbox.